by Diane Spicer

 GOOD TO-GO Thai Curry is a good choice because it's not overwhelmed with salt or weird tastes, yet delivers that warm hit of flavor.

-Another great meal for backpackers is this one: Wild Zora Paleo Meals To Go Caldera Chicken Curry.
+Another great meal for backpackers is this one: Wild Zora Herb Roasted Chicken Quinoa Bowl.

-I use it on all of my backpacking and remote hiking trips because it delivers nutritious gluten free and paleo flavor.
+I use this brand on all of my backpacking and remote hiking trips because it delivers nutritious gluten free and paleo flavor.

 Tip: If you love spicy food, you'll need to boost the heat factor in this one.
 It's also less salty than most brands.